 Latest and Minimum

 When testing app upgrades, another important test is the verification of upgrading with the minimum OS version and the most recently released OS version.
 The minimum OS version that is supported is at high risk for issues because some new app features may not be supported by the minimum supported version.
-The issue could manifest itself in a crash after update.
+The issue could manifest itself in a crash after the update.

 On the other end of the spectrum is the latest OS version.
 Depending on the season, it could be very few users or a very high percentage of users.
 Even if the latest Android OS update was only just released and few users have it, it is another area where the risk is high.
 The OS version wouldn’t have been tested in public and there are still likely to be tweaks and bug fixes being worked out.
 Obviously, issues such as these need to be discovered and mitigated before the user base of that OS increases rapidly.